xwp/wp-timber-library/README.md

 #### Related Projects
 * [**Timber Debug Bar**](https://github.com/upstatement/debug-bar-timber) Adds a debug bar panel that will show you want template is in-use and the data sent to your twig file.
-* [**TimberPhoton**](https://github.com/slimndap/TimberPhoton) Plug-in to use JetPack's free Photon image maninpulation and CDN with Timber.
+* [**TimberPhoton**](https://github.com/slimndap/TimberPhoton) Plug-in to use JetPack's free Photon image manipulation and CDN with Timber.
+* [**Timber Sugar**](https://github.com/Upstatement/timber-sugar) A catch-all for goodies to use w Timber.
 * [**Twig**](https://github.com/fabpot/Twig) The template language used by Timber.

 #### Should I use it?
 It's GPL-licensed, so please use in personal or commercial work.
 Just don't re-sell it.
 While Timber is still in development, it's also in-use on [hundreds of sites](http://jarednova.github.io/timber/#showcase).
-While much has been stabalized since the first major push back in June 2013, you should expect some breaking changes as development progresses towards a version 1.0.
+While much has been stabilized since the first major push back in June 2013, you should expect some breaking changes as development progresses towards a version 1.0.

+#### Contributing
+Read the [contributor guidelines](https://github.com/jarednova/timber/wiki#contributing) in the wiki.